liuwd15/scRIN/README.md

-﻿# Documentation
+﻿## Introduction
-This program measures the mRNA integrity of samples and gene models.
+This python script is used for measuring the mRNA integrity with single-cell sequencing data.
+The analysis is conducted on 3 levels, sample/cell, gene/transcript and exon. mRNA integrity is measured by 2 criteria, KS and TIN.
+KS measures the read coverage bias and TIN measures the read coverage uniformity on each gene model.

 ## Requirements
 You have to install or update some python packages before running this program.